Kjell A Youngren, M.D.

 Overactive bladder is a common problem that affects more than 33 million Americans.
 While anyone can experience an overactive bladder, this condition is especially common in women.
-At Advanced Urology in Morristown, New Jersey, Kjell Youngren, MD, has years of experience providing safe, effective care for overactive bladder.
+At Advanced Urology in Cedar Knolls, New Jersey, Kjell Youngren, MD, has years of experience providing safe, effective care for overactive bladder.
 To schedule an appointment, book a consultation online or call the office to speak with a caring staff member today.

 Overactive bladder causes you to experience frequent and sudden urges to urinate.
 For example, you might feel like you need to urinate even after going to the bathroom.
 Over time, you might also experience leakage or have trouble controlling your bladder.